 Dad became a roving ambassador for the kingdom during the 1950s, serving as inspector of embassies and foreign missions.
 In 1960, he became Minister of State for Foreign Affairs.
 He took early retirement in 1962, as I turned 7.

-I don’t remember him clearly in my childhood, just a handful of memories.
-I do remember sitting at his huge shiny wooden desk with paper and ink pen, and pretending to write script and sign my name with a flourish.
+I remember sitting at his huge shiny wood desk with paper and ink pen, and pretending to write script and sign my name with a flourish.

 Mamma Steps Up

 With these whirlwind changes that life demanded from Mamma, she had to be a quick study in diplomatic life, with no mentor.
 After almost 2 years away, Dad brought Mamma to Saudi Arabia.
 At my grandmother’s insistence, my toddler sister was left in her care.

 Here was Yaqout, a teenager from a tiny village, thrust into a foreign culture where she knew no one.
 She grew into and filled her role beautifully.
 She was a gracious hostess and a master story-teller with a wonderful sense of humor.
 Those two traits won her close friendships with the King’s wives and close companions.